muAluo-Juan/Networked-Train-Delay-Causality-Inference/README.md

 #### Experimental Datasets

-The synthetic datasets SingleL and CrossL used in our paper for the experiments are shown in the `synthetic_data` folder, and the corresponding parameters for generating them are shown in `params.pk`.
+The synthetic datasets, SingleL and CrossL, used in our paper for the experiments are located in the `synthetic_data` folder, and the corresponding parameters for generating them are stored in `params.pk`.
 The ground truth for delayed train causality and delay event causality is shown in `G_V.pny` and `G_X.npy`.

 The model used to generate the data is shown in the `model` folder.